quietui/quiet/docs/docs/restyle.md

 ### Paragraphs

-Paragraphs have the spacing you would expect and come with `text-wrap: pretty`.
+Paragraphs have the spacing you would expect and come with `text-wrap: pretty` to prevent orphans.

 <quiet-card class="preview">